Kurdish-led forces say they have regained control of prison in Syria's Hasaka | Law-Order

 Kurdish-led forces say they have regained control of prison in Syria's Hasaka

-Sina'a prison is the biggest facility where the SDF has kept thousands of detainees.
-The relatives of many inmates say they were arrested on flimsy charges for resisting the SDF's forced conscription.
-The Kurdish-led militia denies these allegations.
+Sina'a prison is the biggest facility where the SDF has kept thousands of detainees among them Arab youths who defied forcible conscription and others arrested for staging protests against Kurdish-led rule.
+The U.S.-based Human Rights Watch says the SDF holds about 12,000 men and boys suspected of Islamic State affiliation, including 2,000 to 4,000 foreigners from almost 50 countries.

-The Kurdish-led Syrian Democratic Forces (SDF) regained full control of al-Sina'a prison in Syria's northeastern city of Hasaka on Wednesday, spokesman Farhad Shami said in a tweet, a week after a breakout by Islamic State prisoners left dozens dead.
+The Kurdish-led Syrian Democratic Forces (SDF) regained full control of al-Sina'a prison in Syria's northeastern city of Hasaka on Wednesday, spokesman Farhad Shami said in a tweet, and all remaining Islamic State militants had surrendered.
+At least 200 prison inmates and militants and 30 security forces have died since Islamic State fighters attacked the jail on Thursday in a bid to free their members, officials have said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)